Hamas says Israeli proposal fails to meet Palestinian demands, but is under review | Law-Order

 So far the teams have recovered 409 bodies of Palestinians killed in the hospital and its surrounding neighbourhood and in Khan Younis, according to Mahmoud Basal, spokesperson for the Hamas-run Gaza Civil Emergency Service.
 Israel said Al Shifa was used as a militant base, which Hamas denies.
 An Israeli airstrike on a municipality building in the Al-Maghazi camp in central Gaza killed the head of its council, Hatem Al-Ghamri, and four other civilians, the Hamas-run government media office and medics said.

-The Israeli military said in a statement it had eliminated Ghamri, who it described as a military operative in Hamas' Maghazi Battalion involved in rocket launches against Israel.
-An Israeli airstrike on a house in Deir Al-Balah killed one Palestinian and wounded 20 others, Hamas media said.
+The Israeli military said it had eliminated Ghamri, who it described as a military operative in Hamas' Maghazi Battalion involved in rocket launches against Israel.

-In Rafah, a missile fired from a drone killed one man and wounded several others, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)